slikts/wtmap/README.md

 WT map
 ======

-WT map is a Chrome extension that enhances the browser-based map in [War Thunder](http://warthunder.com/).
+WT map is a Chrome extension that modifies the browser-based map in [War Thunder](http://warthunder.com/).
 It can be used with multi-monitor setups or on a different device from the one running the game.
-The purpose of the map is to help improve situational awareness.
+The purpose of the extension is to help improve situational awareness by adding a level of nicety to the map presentation.

 Features
 --------